Mary Finlay Geoghegan

 Mary Finlay Geoghegan (née Finlay; born 1949) is a retired Irish judge and lawyer.
 She was appointed to the High Court in 2002 and promoted to a newly established Court of Appeal from 2014.
-She became a Judge of the Supreme Court of Ireland from 2017, before retiring in 2019.
+She became a judge of the Supreme Court of Ireland from 2017, before retiring in 2019.

 Finlay Geoghegan specialised in commercial law.
 She originally practised as a solicitor in a corporate law firm, before becoming a barrister where she had a broad commercial and civil practice.

 Her judicial career included temporary positions at the European Court of Human Rights and the Referendum Commission.

 Early life

 Finlay was born to Thomas Finlay and Alice Blayney.
 She is the eldest of five siblings.
 Her father was the Chief Justice of Ireland between 1985 and 1994.
 Her paternal grandfather Thomas Finlay was a Cumann na nGaedheal politician.
 Her mother was called to the Bar in 1946, though never practised.
 Her maternal uncle John Blayney was also a Supreme Court judge.

-She was educated at Sacred Heart Convent, Monkstown, County Dublin and obtained a double first BA in Mathematics and Mathematical Physics from University College Dublin.
+She was educated at Sacred Heart Convent, Monkstown, Dublin and obtained a double first BA in Mathematics and Mathematical Physics from University College Dublin.
 At UCD, she played for the university hockey team and in diving was a Leinster Junior champion.
 She was elected the first female auditor of the UCD L&H, serving between 1970 and 1971.
 She took over running the society at the age of 21 and described herself as being "an awfully logical person", on account of her mathematical background.
 Future Supreme Court judge Adrian Hardiman served on her L&H committee.
-The topic of her inaugural address was the "Just Society" and featured contributions from Mary Robinson, Declan Costello and Brian Walsh.
+The topic of her inaugural address was the "Just Society" and featured contributions from Mary Robinson, Declan Costello, and Brian Walsh.

 She attended the Law Society of Ireland and later studied for a postgraduate course in EEC studies at the College of Europe, Bruges following qualification and on a scholarship.